idkman666/nudeSoln/README.md

 Nude Solutions assignment

 #To run the application
-- Download all the file.
+- Download all the files.
 - Open solution and run the project in Visual Studio 22.

 #Datastorage